Salesforce Platform Developer 1

 Salesforce started life as a Salesforce Automation Application with some of the core objects including Accounts, Contacts, Activities, Opportunities, Quotes, Products and Price books.
 It has continually expanded over the years and now includes Support objects such as Cases and Solutions and Marketing objects such as Campaigns.
 You need to be aware of the key objects and their capabilities.

 The capabilities of declarative customization are continually increasing and reducing the need for APEX code, however complex scenarios still have the need for APEX code.
 You need to know when APEX code is required and when declarative tools can be used to satisfy a requirement.

 Be aware of the impact of schema design and modification on programmatic development using Apex.
 Schema refers to the representation of the data model and relationships between various standard and custom objects in Salesforce.
 The behavior of objects and fields changes when they are referenced in Apex and Visualforce pages.
 Although some changes can be made, their impact on organizational code should be taken into consideration.

 Schema Builder provides the ability to visualize and create entity relationships.
 You can view the relationship structure and the fields that are available for each object.
 This is demonstrated in an interactive environment which shows the relationship using lines connecting the objects.
 Schema Builder is used to easily identify the relationship between the objects and create new custom objects and fields to customize and design the data model.

 In regards to the options and considerations for importing and exporting data into Salesforce development environments, there are two main options when considering how to import data into a development environment, the Data Import Wizard or Data Loader.
 It is important to understand the considerations for each tool so that the most appropriate solution can be

-The Logic and Process Automation topic is the highest weighted and section with the most objectives.
+The Process Automation and Logic topic is the highest weighted and section with the most objectives.
 It can be broadly broken up into 3 categories, declarative features, basic APEX and Visualforce and advanced programmatic APEX.